-Additionally, the Staff of the Utah Inland Port Authority recommends the Port Authority Board approve the request to amend new properties into the Mineral Mountains Inland Port Project Area as described herein.
+Additionally, the Staff of the Utah Inland Port Authority recommends the Port Authority Board approve the request to amend the boundaries of the Mineral Mountains Inland Port Project Area as described herein.

 REQUIREMENTS

 The UIPA Act outlines certain steps that must be followed before the Mineral Mountains Inland Port Project Area is adopted.
 The requirements are as follows: